c-128/TheBackroomsExperiment/wiki/levels/Level_0.md

 This level has many rooms with a mono colored yellow wall.

 ## Entrances
+* Join the Minecraft Server for the first time.

 ## Exits
 * Find a door labeld with an exit, go through it and you will be noclipped into <a href="./Level_1.md">Level 1</a>.

 <a href="./Levels.md">Level List</a> | <a href="./Level_1.md">[Level 1] ></a>